 - 1. Buildings shall be setback a minimum of 10 feet from the property line. - 2.
 Orient structures such that urban open spaces receive adequate direct sun and filtered daylight and are protected from excessive wind, building glare and shade. - 3.
-Two or more towers shall be offset to maintain more distant views for all residents. - 4.
+Two or more towers shall be offset to maintain more distant views for all including plants, water features - 4. residents. - 5.
 The primary building entry shall be oriented towards the public street.
 Parking and vehicle access should be located away from pedestrian entries, open space, and street intersections.